-We make it easy to transfer credits to Mount Mercy University.
+We make it very easy to transfer credits to Mount Mercy University.
 Military credit and credit for military training and service is accepted.

 Mount Mercy University accepts credit through the College Level Examination Program (CLEP), the Defense Activity for Non-Traditional Education Support (DANTES), or through the Assessment of Prior Experiential Learning (APEL) portfolio documentation.
 Qualifying students may transfer up to 30 APEL credits and 60 CLEP credits into our degree programs.
 You can order your military transcripts here.

 In addition to our already generous scholarships, Mount Mercy offers Veterans, transferring from Kirkwood Community College into our traditional undergraduate program, an additional $1,000 Veterans Scholarship towards the cost of tuition.
 Students must transfer directly from Kirkwood to Mount Mercy.
 Learn more